fxbabin/expert_system/README.md

 # expert system

 Expert system is a 42 project where you have to propose a solver for a expert system .
+This project was realised with [arobion](https://github.com/arobion).

 Expert systems are composed of rules (which implies letters, example : A + B => C), initial facts (example : =A) and queries (example : ?C).
 All the rules defines the relationship between letters (they are gathered into a graph, the expert system).
 Then some (or no) letters are set to true (=ABC), they are the initial facts.
 Finally, depending on the initial facts we look at the final state (True or False) of the queried letters.